-Mexico school collapse: Rescuers in race to reach trapped girl
+Mexico earthquake: Rescuers race to free girl trapped at school

 Story highlights

-- Rescuers try to reach 12-year-old girl and two others trapped at Mexico City school
+- Rescuers try to reach girl, 12, and two others who may be trapped at Mexico City school

 - Crews are working amid rain and risk of building's further collapse

-Mexico City (CNN)Rescuers in Mexico City continued to claw through an elementary school's debris Thursday morning in an urgent attempt to reach a 12-year-girl, two days after a powerful earthquake trapped her and killed at least 250 people across central Mexico.
+Mexico City (CNN)Rescuers in Mexico City pushed through debris Thursday at an elementary school in an urgent attempt to reach a 12-year-girl, two days after a powerful earthquake trapped her and killed at least 250 people across central Mexico.

-The rescue attempt at the capital's Colegio Enrique Rebsamen came amid concerns the structure could collapse further, and was one of a number of searches underway at buildings that collapsed in the region after Tuesday's magnitude 7.1 quake.
+The rescue attempt at the capital's Colegio Enrique Rebsamen came amid concerns the structure could buckle further.
+It was one of many searches underway at buildings that collapsed in the region after Tuesday's magnitude 7.1 quake, the country's second major temblor in less than two weeks.

-At the school, officials say 26 bodies -- including those of 21 children -- have been found and 11 people had been rescued.
+At the school, officials say 26 bodies -- including those of 21 children -- have been found and 11 people have been rescued.
 But a search for survivors intensified Wednesday when rescuers made contact with the 12-year-old girl and temperature readings suggested two others might be alive inside, CNN affiliate Foro TV reported.

 Rescuers have been hauling chunks of lumber and concrete from the debris as others tried to shore up parts of the collapsed structure with beams.
 Workers were close to pinpointing the girl's location Thursday morning, Mexican navy Adm.
 Jose Luis Vergara told Foro TV.